rohitsaluja22/OCR-On-the-go/README.md

 ## Annotation Framework: StreetOCRCorrect

-Our annotation framework for license plates can be found here: https://github.com/rohitsaluja22/StreetOCRCorrect Feel free to update it for street signs and share
+Our annotation framework for license plates can be found here: https://github.com/rohitsaluja22/StreetOCRCorrect.
+Feel free to update it for street signs and share.

 ## Requirements
 1. Copy the attention_ocr code from https://github.com/tensorflow/models/tree/master/research/attention_ocr to your PC